 When saliva begins building up in your loved one’s mouth, you can help him or her clear the excess salvia by having him or her chew or suck on ice cubes.
 After a few minutes, have your loved one switch to taking small sips of soup or room temperature water.
 This combination of cold ice and warm or hot liquid can help reduce the saliva that has gathered in the mouth and stimulate the swallowing reflex.
 You can have your loved one repeat this process each time too much saliva builds up in his or her mouth.

 2. Encourage Good Posture

 As many seniors with Parkinson’s stoop, saliva will sometimes gather in the mouth as a result of the forward tilt of the head.
 If your senior loved one is able to keep his or her head elevated and facing slightly upward, the angle should direct saliva to the back of the throat.
-This kind of posture can be difficult to maintain however, so you may consider hiring a Tampa Parkinson’s caregiver who can help your loved one learn to keep their neck straight and can help teach them exercises to strengthen neck and throat muscles.
+This kind of posture can be difficult to maintain however, so you may consider hiring a Clearwater Parkinson’s caregiver who can help your loved one learn to keep their neck straight and can help teach them exercises to strengthen neck and throat muscles.

 3. Muscle Injections

 If you loved one begins having difficulty speaking, swallowing, or faces a large increase in the amount of saliva produced, he or she may benefit from a trip to the doctor.
 Speak with your loved one’s physician about whether muscle injections in saliva-producing glands would help.
 As certain injections may be able to encourage stronger muscle movement in the esophagus and can last up to several months, your loved one may find that regular doctor visits can make a big difference in his or her saliva control.